lnikon/tinykvpp/README.md

-## tinykvpp
+# tinykvpp

-## Dependencies
-Make sure that you've installed:

-* Conan >= 2.0.7

-* CMake >= 3.23

-## Content
-The following is included:

-* conanfile.txt - dependencies for package manager

-* CMakeLists.txt - minimal CMake config which creates static libs, tests, drivers, and links against dependencies

 ## Build
-First, install and build missing dependencies using Conan:
+tinykvpp uses Conan2 as it's package manager.
+CMake is the preferred tool for the project generation.

+### Dependencies
+Currently, tinykvpp depends on following C++ libraries:
+* catch2/3.5.3
+* spdlog/1.13.0
+* fmt/10.2.1

+### Build
+Innstall and build missing dependencies using Conan2.
+Following command will use a `default` profile.
+If you are considering to develop and debug the project, consider using `debug` profile.
+Note that Conan2 doesn't ship with `debug` profile by default, so you may need to write your own.

 `conan install . --output-folder=build --build=missing --profile=default`

 Then generate a build config for conan-release preset.

 `cmake --preset conan-release`

+and then build the project:

+`cmake --build ./build`

 ## Resources